 If you are wondering if you can use small 2,5" SSDs or just 5,25" HDD the answer is you can use both.
 Some models are in a subcategory called "slim".
 Those NAS devices can only accommodate 2,5" drives.
 That being said, this does not mean that you can't use 2,5" in a non - slim NAS.

 Connecting your NAS to the network

 This part is simple enough.
 Considering that Synology NAS is a network device you should connect it to a switch or a router so that it's accessible to your entire network and/or Internet (depending on your needs).

 While you still can connect your NAS to your PC via a network cable, you can't do the same with the USB one.
 USB ports are there to provide connectivity for any external device that you want to have access to via NAS OS (DSM).
-Same goes for eSATA ports.
-Still connecting your NAS to a single device kills the definition of NAS as a network attached device and that's just throwing away money IMHO.
+The same goes for eSATA ports.
+Still connecting your NAS to a single device kills the definition of NAS as a network-attached device and that's just throwing away money IMHO.

 After you connect your NAS (some have multiple ports, more on that a bit later) the last thing you need to do is turn it on!